anoop142/cowin-cli/README.md

 if name is not passed user will prompted to select one.

 ### Why cowin-cli generates  OTP first and prompt to input after selecting the Center?
-This is done to prevent waiting for OTP, it  may take some time to generate otp and receive it, thit time can be saved by sending otp first and entering it after selecting Center.
+This is done to prevent waiting for OTP.
+It  may take some time to generate otp and receive it, this time can be used for selecting the center and enter opt after it.
 ### Note
 By default we use tomorrow's date like the cowin portal.
 Not all states are implemented yet.